VikasVashisth/VikasVashisth/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me by ping me.
 ---
-## Installation Guide for Basic Need to Run Selenium Project
+## Installation Guide to Run Selenium Project

 If you want to run your maven project which consists of Selenium Work, either you can use IntelliJ or use Maven.

-To run the maven project , open the terminal and run these commands.
+To run the maven project , open the terminal and run these commands.<br>

 `>mvn clean`
 `>mvn test`